CambridgeNuclear/SCONE/docs/Installation.rst

 Getting CMake
 '''''''''''''
-If you have root access to your machine use package manager to obtain latest version of CMake.
+If you have root access to your machine use package manager to obtain the latest version of CMake.
 If you don't you can follow the instructions.

 #.
 Download the installation shell script for Linux from the